-In 2018 our team began researching to find the main 10 gold mines of the Antrona Valley, located in Piedmont and more precisely in Ossola.
+In 2018 our Team, Underground Adventures, led by Matteo Di Gioia, began the search to find the main 10 gold mines of the Antrona Valley, located in Piedmont and more precisely at the foot of Monte Rosa.

 Initially, the work was carried out entirely and for the duration of about a year, on historical documents.

 The goal was to understand the location of the entrances and the extent of the mining complex.

 It has been a long and painstaking work, and it is thanks to the study and the intersection of information, found on hundreds of often contradictory and incomplete documents, that we have, in mid-2019, concrete data and relatively precise indications about the position of the entrances.

 At that point, field research began, which turned out to be anything but simple.